bechtold/iaweb_styleguide/README.md

 [GitHub](https://github.com/gruntjs/grunt-contrib-clean)

 ### "grunt-contrib-jshint": "^0.12.0"
-JSHint is used for validating the files.
+JSHint is used for static code analysis of JavaScript files.

 [GitHub](https://github.com/gruntjs/grunt-contrib-jshint)

 ### "grunt-contrib-uglify": "^0.11.0"
-The uglify task helps switching the code from minimized mode and beautifies it, and vice versa.
-This is used when working in development mode.
+Uglify is used to minify files, it can also beautify files.
+This is used to prepare files for distribution.

 [GitHub](https://github.com/gruntjs/grunt-contrib-uglify)